wp-plugins/wp-piwik/readme.txt

 == Upgrade Notice ==

 This is a full refactored version of WP-Piwik.
 Please check your settings after updating and make sure everything is working as expected.
-If you want to upgrade from 0.8.x to 0.10.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip
+If you want to upgrade from 0.8.x, please install 0.9.9.18 first: https://downloads.wordpress.org/plugin/wp-piwik.0.9.9.18.zip

 == Changelog ==